Pairings | Crispy duck pancakes

 If you’d rather serve a white with duck, an off-dry German spätlese or other late harvest riesling can be a delicious pairing.
 Especially if the duck is cooked with apples.

-Brilliant with duck curries, especially Thai red curry.
+Brilliant with duck curries, especially Thai red curry or a Thai-spiced salad like this Thai roast duck and watermelon salad.
 Also good if duck is served with fruit such as quince or oranges as in this smoked duck salad or duck à l’orange.